 If the unit passes the HQS inspection, the St Cloud HRA will approve the unit for assistance at the rent determined to be reasonable.
-If the unit does not pass the initial inspection, the Owner will be given a reasonable period of time to correct any failed items.
+If the unit does not pass the initial inspection, the assistance will be delayed at least one month.
+Once failed items are corrected a re-inspection will be completed.
+The St Cloud HRA does not pro-rate assistance.